-Academic panels at the EU-Japan Forum are conceived of as a platform for an academic exchange of ideas between Japanese and European researchers on a topic of shared concern.
-To ensure that all the panels address the Forum's wider research agenda on Japan and Europe in an increasingly fluid global liberal order, they are clustered along the project's four cross-cutting theoretical frameworks: (1) theories of normative diffusion; (2) theories of comparative regionalism; (3) theories of international actorness, and (4) theories of memory and identity building.
+Academic panels at the EU-Japan Forum are conceived of as a platform for an academic exchange of ideas between Japanese and European researchers on a topic of shared concern mostly likely to be the object of further research over the years to come.
+To ensure that all the panels address the forum's wider research agenda on Japan and Europe in an increasingly fluid global liberal order, they are clustered along four cross-cutting theoretical frameworks: (1) theories of normative diffusion; (2) theories of comparative regionalism; (3) theories of international actorness, and (4) theories of memory and identity construction.

-In line with the panels' exploratory intent, contributors at this stage are merely expected to outline their initial insights and possible research prospects related to the wider theme of their panel.
+In line with the panels' exploratory intent, contributors at this stage are merely expected to outline their initial insights and possible research prospects related to wider theme associated with their panel.
 The focus and set-up of each panel are the product of an initial dialogue between a Japanese and European scholar who are entrusted with exploring the possible contours of a shared research agenda.